erenkycnn/basket-mini-app/README.md

 ## Unit Test

-Unit test is written with jest, you can run this command to see test results:
+The app includes unit tests written with Jest.
+To view the test results, run the following command:

 ```
 yarn test:unit
 ```

-## Lints and fixes files
+## Linting and Fixing Files

-Linter is an eslint, you can fix files with codes.
+The app uses ESLint for linting.
+To fix files with code, run:

 ```
 yarn lint